onropepro/OnRope.pro/replit.md

 - ✅ Project deletion feature with confirmation dialog and cascade warnings
 - 🚀 **Production-ready platform with complete feature set**

-## Key Visual: High-Rise Building
+## Key Visual: 4-Elevation Building System
+The signature component displays FOUR buildings side-by-side representing the 4 elevations (North, East, South, West):
-The signature component displays a vertical building with horizontal progress bars:
+- Each elevation has its own vertical building visualization with horizontal progress bars
 - Dynamic floor count matching project specifications
 - Each floor is a thin horizontal bar (16px height)
 - **Horizontal progress fill**: Yellow bar fills from LEFT TO RIGHT on each floor
-- All floors show same completion percentage simultaneously
+- **Independent progress tracking**: Each elevation shows its own completion percentage
-- Progress formula: `Math.min(100, (completedDrops / totalDrops) × 100)`
+- Progress formula per elevation: `Math.min(100, (completedDropsElevation / totalDropsElevation) × 100)`
+- Overall progress: Sum of all completed drops / sum of all total drops
 - Yellow fill width matches progress percentage (e.g., 16% = bar fills 16% from left edge)
-- Floor numbers displayed on left side
+- Floor numbers displayed on left side of each building
-- Progress percentage and drop counts shown above building
+- Progress percentage and drop counts shown above each building
-- Visualization displayed on: Resident Dashboard, Project Details, Management Dashboard
+- Visualization displayed on: Resident Dashboard, Project Details, Management Dashboard, Work Session History

 ## Current State
 **Full-stack application ready for production use:**